January 1st, 2018

 What am I making?

 Great question.
-There are about six, potentially good game ideas in my head right now.
+I have about six potential game ideas in my head right now.
 The one I have landed on as my first outing is not necessarily my best idea.
 I chose it because it is straight-forward and should be something I can efficiently create.
-It is about a procedurally generated castle that has fallen under a curse from an offended wizard.
-Your role?
-To undo the curse and save the monarch (of course).
-Alongside not having a title (because my clever title "Cursed Castles" was already taken), I really do not have much to show for it yet.
+Alongside not having a title, I really do not have much to show for it yet.
 But, like Derek Yu said, I have started "the damn game".

 In the interest of avoiding self-aggrandizement, I have decided to post my progress alongside my failures as a good first step.
 This means that moments like this, where my collision code is working successfully...